jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-The return value of this method is an array of the current board's state, each index of which directly corresponds to the WIN_COMBINATIONS array, and represents whether or not a win is imminent.
-For instance, the X's or O's in the following array that the #win_indexes method returns:
+The return value of this method is an array of the current board's state, each index of which directly corresponds to the same index in the WIN_COMBINATIONS array.
+This represents whether or not a win is imminent for that row, column or diagonal.
+For instance, the X's, O's or blanks in the following array that the #win_indexes method returns,

 ```
-  ==>   ["X", " ", "X"],
+  ==> [  ["X", " ", "X"],
         [" ", " " , "O"],
         ["O", "X", " "],
         ["O", " ", " "],
         ["X", " ', " "],
         [" ", " ", "O"],
         [" ", " ", "X"],
-        ["X", "O", " "]
+        ["X", "O", " "] ]
 ```

-corresponds directly to the numerical positions in the WIN_COMBINATIONS array:
+corresponds directly to the numerical positions in the WIN_COMBINATIONS array, index for index:

 ```
 WIN_COMBINATIONS =[